armanjindal/garden/content/digital-garden/work-in-progress/College - Language & Computation.md

 >[!WARN]
 >An ongoing note on college, extracting value from an institution whose interests don't always align with yours.
 Finding what college is actually good for, and the feeling of agency by shaping your course of study within constraints.

 I am graduating in a month.
-I cannot help but look back over the last few years with an overwhelming sense of gratitude and with the creeping, perhaps self-aggrandizing, feeling that I did college bloody well.
+I cannot help but look back over the last few years with an overwhelming sense of gratitude and with the creeping, perhaps self-aggrandizing, feeling that I did college well.
 This isn't an "advice" page on how you can do the same.

 This is a reminder page, of the many answers that I have come up with to the question of "Why am I here?"